wheynelau/collate/README.md

 - Only tokenizers with chat_template, bos_token, eos_token are supported

 ## Roadmap
-[ ] Integrate with python directly with Maturin
-[ ] Add more tests
+[x] Integrate with python directly with Maturin - Completed but not very performant [ ] Add more tests
 [ ] Python reference code - For understanding
+[ ] Reduce memory overhead